IAm-Ky229/CPRE185/README.md

 Didn't really do anything in this lab.
 Just ran the executable that the professor gave us and stored the data in some Microsoft Excel files.

 ###### Lab 2
 Looked at difference between operations regarding floats, doubles, and integers.
-Also create a program that takes a user input and finds the volume of a 3D rectangle.
+Also create a program that takes a user input and finds the volume of a 3D prism.